TasnimAhmedEee/Cherry-Blossom-Date-Prediction/README.md

 A brief description and specifications on each of these models are given in jupyter-notebook file: <b>problem.ipynb</b> The required weather-data and bloom-dates are given in the <b>datasets-folder</b>.
 The solution is given in <b>solution.ipynb</b> file.
 </p>

+## Point to be noted
+Jupyter-notebook files are large and may not be displayed properly in GitHub Use the online Notebook viewer: https://nbviewer.jupyter.org/ to view the notebooks